qxxst/qxxst.github.io/README.md

 All trademarks are property of their respective owners in the United States and other countries.
 Third-party trademarks (such as existing games or other software) are solely referenced for the sake of descriptivity, and do not imply any affiliation with or endorsement by their respective owners.

 © Qxxst.
 All rights reserved.
 All trademarks are property of their respective owners in the United States and other countries.
-## Acknowledgments
-- W3.CSS and W3.JS by w3schools.com.
-- Inter, Montserrat, and Inconsolata by Google Fonts.